604 Curriculum Development

 e.
 To strive for impartiality in the selection process.

-3. The materials selected shall meet stated selection criteria.
+3. The materials selected will meet stated selection criteria.
 These criteria are:

 a.
 Authority-Author’s qualifications – education, experience, and previously published works;